 Below are some of the the things we set time aside to do after shopping each week:

-• After washing, cut and prep produce so it’s ready to eat.
+- After washing, cut and prep produce so it’s ready to eat.
 Store clean veggies in containers or mason jars to keep them fresh.
-For greens, place a paper towel in the bottom of the jar to IMG_20150927_191550absorb any excess water from washing.
+For greens, place a paper towel in the bottom of the jar to absorb any excess water from washing.
 Carrots, beets, squash and sweet potatoes can be stored in containers filled with water which helps to keep them fresh and crisp.

 Whether prepping the components for each meal entirely or simply washing and prepping produce after buying it, find the method that works best for you and stick with it.
 Once it becomes a part of your routine you’ll wonder how you ever went without doing it – you’ll incorporate more veggies into your diet, save money and have much less waste at the end of the week.
 The key to success is planning ahead!